Shopify/sewing-kit-next/packages/plugin-prettier/README.md

 ## `prettier()`

-The `prettier` function returns a `sewing-kit` plugin.
+The `prettier` function returns a `loom` plugin.
 This plugin applies to the workspace, not an individual project.

 ```js
 import {createWorkspace} from '@sewing-kit/core';